Manzoor Ali Khan: Languages

 His mother tongue was Punjabi, however he used to speak and write in Sindhi.
 His children also received education in Sindhi language.

 Awards

 Manzoor Ali Khan received several awards.
 He was honored with the title of "Bahar-e-Moseeqi" by Makhdoom Talib ul Mola at the Urs of Shah Abdul Latif Bhittai in 1960.

-Government of Pakistan awarded him "Tamgha-e-Husne Karkardagi" (Pride of Performance) in 1978.
+The Government of Pakistan bestowed on him the presidential Pride of Performance award in 1978.

 Death and legacy

 He died from a heart attack on 9 September 1980.

 In December 2010, Sindh Minister for Culture Sassui Palijo, paying tributes to Manzoor Ali Khan, called him the symbol and identity of Sindhi classical music.

 Former Chief Minister of Sindh, Ghous Ali Shah was a fan of Manzoor Ali Khan for a long time.
 He recalled that he could not forget the excellent performance of Manzoor Ali Khan at the wedding ceremony of brother of noted story writer Naseem Kharal.
 He also said that Manzoor Ali Khan could sing, with equal mastery, poetry of almost all Sufi poets of Sindh including Shah Abdul Latif Bhittai.